-We welcome enquiries and proposals for PhD study in all periods of literature in English, from the Middle Ages to the twenty-first century.
-The Department's particular strengths include:
+We welcome enquiries and proposals for PhD study in all periods of literature in English, from the Middle Ages to the 21st century.
+The Department's strengths include:

 Medieval Literature